 - Several days a week, first come, first served.
 Call to inquire what day vaccines are offered.

 Washington State Vaccine Locator: To find a Covid-19 vaccine in WA state: Vaccinate WA: COVID-19 Vaccine Availability

 If you are experiencing stress due to COVID-19 call the Washington Listens line at 833-681-0211 for support and resources.
 For a comprehensive list of mental health resources (including local resources): Mental Health Resources

 Board of County Commissioner Meetings with COVID-19 Updates

-Every Monday, at 9:45 a.m., Dr. Tom Locke, Public Health Officer for Jefferson County, or a member of Public Health will be giving regular public updates about COVID-19 during the County Commissioner’s weekly meetings.
-The COVID-19 Updates are live-streamed for viewing on the internet, and also are recorded for on-line viewing on demand anytime thereafter.
-Those without internet can listen by dialing:+1 (646) 749-3122enter Access Code: 661-198-069
+Every Monday, at 9:45 AM, Dr. Allison Berry, Public Health Officer for Jefferson County, or a member of Public Health, will be giving regular public updates about COVID-19 during the County Commissioner’s weekly meetings.
+To Join:

 To see live or recorded videos of the Board of County Commissioners’ meeting, go to www.co.jefferson.wa.us and click on “Videos of Meetings” on the lower left side of the screen.
 Choose “Streaming Live” or “Recorded.”

 If you have symptoms like cough, fever, or other respiratory problems, call your healthcare provider.
 Isolate yourself and wear a mask before leaving the house.

 If you are having a medical emergency, call 9-1-1.